How do I develop a research question?

 As you fill in the blanks, think about the new question as a research topic.

 |#2||Practice developing research questions.
 Write your own questions for the topics in the Turning Topics into Research Questions Word document or PDF.|

 When you need information, you ask a question.
 For instance, you might ask:

 The hardest part of research or problem solving is getting started.
 One way to get started is by creating questions.
 When developing questions, it is helpful to think of as many questions as possible surrounding a topic.
 Here is one strategy to help develop questions.

 Here are some sample questions about this image of an osprey in a marsh.

-|#6||Write and record questions that you have about the article "Do You Deserve Online Privacy?".
-Use the "Three Levels of Questions" Word document or interactive .pdf to record your questions.
-You can apply this questioning technique to future research projects or to finding a solution to a problem.
+Use the Three Levels of Questions Word document or PDF to record your questions.
+You can apply this questioning technique to future research projects or to find a solution to a problem.